JadLevesque/PPMP-Iceberg/explanations.md

 ## pp-num prefix

-When a library uses identifiers that will later be concatenated with a macro, it's advisory for them to prefix these with a pp-numer.
+When a library uses identifiers that will later be concatenated with a macro, it's advisory for them to prefix these with a pp-number.
 E.g. [order-pp](#order-pp) uses this extensively:

 ```c